Diaosi/BDAM_Diaosi/README.md

 5)Upload the jar you just generated to Amazon S3

-6)(Optional and we already have this done)Extract Bzip2-compressed wikipedia dumps to raw xml files and upload them to Amazon S3
+6)(Optional and we already have this done)

+Extract Bzip2-compressed wikipedia dumps to raw xml files and upload them to Amazon S3,

+or use s3n://diaosi-mapreduce/raw_data as the input

-7)Go to Amazon Elasti Map/Reduce, create a new job flow, run it with the first parameter as the input path and second one as the output path
+7)Go to Amazon Elastic Map/Reduce, create a new job flow, run the jar with the first parameter as the input path and second one as the output path

 8)Keep your finger crossed while the job flow is running until results are generated